-• Barton v.
-City of Balch Springs

-In Barton v.
+- Barton v.
+City of Balch Springs In Barton v.
 City of Balch Springs, city officials told senior citizens at a senior center that they could not pray before their meals, listen to religious messages, or sing gospel songs because religion is banned in public buildings.
-After the senior citizens filed a lawsuit, government officials told the senior citizens that if the won their lawsuit their meals would be taken away because praying over government-funded meals violates the "separation of church and state."

-II.
-Attacks on Religious Liberty in the Schoolhouse
+After the senior citizens filed a lawsuit, government officials told the senior citizens that if the won their lawsuit their meals would be taken away because praying over governmentfunded meals violates the "separation of church and state." - Roman Catholic Diocese of Austin et al. v.
+City of Austin The City of Austin, Texas, passed an ordinance on Good Friday in April of 2010 requiring pregnancy resource centers that oppose abortion and certain forms of birth control to post false and misleading signs at their front entrances.
+Facilities that provide abortions, however, were not required to post any signs or disclaimers.
+First Liberty Institute, then Liberty Institute, representing three such faith-based pregnancy resource centers brought a federal lawsuit to prohibit the City of Austin from requiring the posting of false and misleading signs.
+A federal district court held that Austin's ordinance was unconstitutional, and Austin was forced to pay almost a half-million dollars as a result of their violation of the pregnancy resource centers' constitutional rights.